 Hong Kong Diaries is a dreamlike rewiring of the city and its surroundings.
 Metaphysical realism, one could say, but it is also influenced by Japanese anime, mixed with ethno-Caribbean-afro-goddess vibes.
 The overused notion of the urban jungle seems to find a fresh meaning in these drawings.
 But also, if you look at them from a special angle, with a more melancholic eye, I believe, you can grasp something from the good old Eastern European irony and grotesque as well.

 Nevertheless: Bianka’s visual diary is influenced first and foremost by Hong Kong itself.
 I have never been to a more psychedelic place than this before.
 It is amazing how many layers are overlapping each other so that they almost literally merge.
 Bianka, from the first day on, tried to immerse herself into this organic superstructure.

 And it came naturally to her, since her drawing process and the pictures that come out of it, share an instinctive drive to fall in love with things, places, animals and people.
 An instinctive drive to attribute her environment with a soul – to animate it, so to speak.

 From the fishermen of Tai O, through the neon signs of Mong Kok and Jordan, to the hidden alleys and altars of Sham Shui Po.
 A very private way of understanding not through language and explanation, but through visual transformation.
 The diaries are not just a personal collection of memories, but also represent a personal epistemology.
-And it is a bit more than a figure of speech that Bianka tends to call her drawings her children.
+And it is a bit more than just a figure of speech when Bianka calls her drawings her children.